 - A. The California Emergency Medical Services Authority (EMSA) implemented regulations related to Quality Improvement (QI) programs for EMS services throughout the state which require the Local EMS Agencies (LEMSA) to develop integrated, multidisciplinary processes for the management of quality in their systems. - B. The clinical QI program for the Imperial County EMS System incorporates all EMS stakeholders within its jurisdiction.
 The LEMSA in conjunction with the prehospital provider agencies develops and implements QI activities.
 In addition, each provider agency will submit an annual report of QI activities to the LEMSA.
 The LEMSA incorporates the provider agency QI Activity reports into its annual report of QI activities that it will review and monitor through quality assurance review.
 See Quality Assurance and Improvement Policy for Agency quality assurance (QA) plan recommendations. - C. The included indicators were determined to be of a high priority for continuous monitoring by the Imperial County quality assurance review.
 This list is not intended to limit the monitoring and reporting of other performance indicators selected by EMS provider agencies.
-Through continuous collaboration by quality assurance and review, and in response to policy and protocol updates, identified trends in incident reports and/or complaints received by the EMS Agency, and other factors, additional performance indicators will be identified for continuous or temporary monitoring.
-The core measures of the EMS authority for California are required and can be referenced through their website for the most up to date values. - D. The Clinical QA process in Imperial County EMS evaluates important aspects of prehospital patient care such as compliance with policies and patient treatment protocols.
+Through continuous collaboration by quality assurance and review, and in response to policy and protocol updates, identified trends in incident reports and/or complaints received by the EMS Agency, and other factors, additional performance indicators will be identified for continuous or temporary monitoring. - D. The Clinical QA process in Imperial County EMS evaluates important aspects of prehospital patient care such as compliance with policies and patient treatment protocols.
+Audit filters are used to monitor compliance with standards of care.
 The QA process ensures a review of any care that falls outside the identified standard and implementation of improvement plans to correct deficiencies.
 Improvement plans are monitored for continued progress towards the identified goals.

-- E. Each provider agency should have designated personnel who manage the internal quality improvement process for that agency.
-The provider agency QI personnel and medical directors report issues in medical management of patients to the EMS Agency Medical Director and EMS Manager upon completion of their internal QI review. - F. If there are changes to the agency QI leadership, the EMS agency should be made aware at the time of the change to avoid any delays in quality assurance evaluation or review.
+E. Each provider agency should have designated personnel who manage the internal quality improvement process for that agency.
+The provider agency QI personnel and medical directors report issues in medical management of patients to the EMS Agency Medical Director and EMS Manager upon completion of their internal QI review.